JochenFM/MS3_VideoLibrary/TESTING.md

 **Pagination link not finding type of $search videos searched**

 This error occurs when a search was applied showing a number of results below the `PER_PAGE` pagination limit.
+Ed Young has a solution in his TESTING.md but it did not work for my code.

+**Editing a video from the videos.html site, when option of cancel is chosen, leads user not back to video.html, but library.html**

+I would need to write another url_for